ilkajw/gnn-decision-boundary/README.md

 #### 03_create_path_graphs.py

 The file accesses the repo `pg_gnn_decision_boundary`, where precomputed optimal edit operations are stored, and its `utils.EditPath.create_edit_path_graphs` method.
-The file creates path graph sequences for every pair from the dataset in NetworkX and
+The file creates path graph sequences for every dataset graph pair in NetworkX and
 PyG format each.
 Doing so, it drops edge attributes and adds graph attributes on source graph, target graph, optimization iteration, edit step and the edit operation the graph results from.
 Every sequence is saved to a `.pt` or `.pkl` file, respectively.

 #### 04_assign_cumulative_costs.py
 Here, set the cost function used during edit path calculation.
-Then, cumulative costs per path graph are reconstructed and added as graph attributes to the prior created graphs in the PyG sequences.
+Cumulative costs per path graph are reconstructed and added as graph attributes to the prior created graphs in the PyG sequences.

 #### 05_classify_path_graphs.py